 Created out of the belief that we must cast aside the labels that divide us in order to keep our democracy strong, The Constitution Project brings together policy experts and legal practitioners from across the political spectrum to foster consensus-based solutions to the most difficult constitutional challenges of our time.
 Our bipartisan committees comprise highly regarded experts with experience in government, academia, business and the law, whose commitment to the principles embodied in our Constitution trumps their political and ideological differences.

 We undertake original research, develop policy positions, publish reports and statements, file amicus briefs, testify before Congress, and hold regular briefings with legislative staff and other policymakers.
 TCP’s work has been cited by numerous government agencies, as well as leading law and policy organizations.

 There are, of course, a number of challenging constitutional questions to which this approach could be productively applied.
-TCP has chosen to concentrate on three areas: First, how can we maintain public safety while ensuring that our government exercises its law enforcement, national security and immigration powers in a fair, humane and constitutional manner?
+TCP has chosen to concentrate on three areas: First, how can we maintain public safety while ensuring that our government exercises its law enforcement and national security powers in a fair, humane and constitutional manner?
 Over the past 40 years, our criminal justice system has experienced systemic failures that come at a high economic and societal cost.
-Our immigration system is overburdened and, since 9/11, the national security state has exploded, threatening some of our most basic rights and protections.
-TCP works to safeguard fundamental liberties in all three areas, which increasingly overlap.
+And, since 9/11, the national security state has exploded, threatening some of our most basic rights and protections.
+TCP works to safeguard fundamental liberties in both of these arenas, which increasingly overlap.

 Second, how do we safeguard personal information, privacy and First Amendment rights that are increasingly affected by rapid technological innovations?
 Advancements in technology are making it far easier for the government to monitor, collect and analyze personal information and activities.
 We look at what can be done to ensure that First and Fourth Amendment safeguards still apply in the digital age.